Can Pool Leak Through Tile Grout? Expert Detection Guide

 Preventing grout leaks is more cost-effective than repairs:

-- Maintain proper water chemistry with regular testing using a reliable test kit like the Taylor K-2006
+- Maintain proper water chemistry with regular testing using a reliable professional-grade test kit

 - Inspect grout lines monthly, especially after winter or chemical treatments